Health agencies’ credibility at risk after week of blunders

 The error amounted to a rookie statistical mistake, particularly egregious for a cancer specialist like Hahn.
 He apologized for the misstatement more than 24 hours later.

+“I did advise the commissioner to correct the record.
+I think that’s the correct position to take,” said Wayne Pines, in an interview with The Associated Press.
+“I have always been an advocate for protecting FDA’s reputation and the trust that the American public must have in the FDA.”

+Pines said he didn’t know if the cancellation of his contract was related to his advice to Hahn.
+An HHS official declined to comment on personnel matters.

-The FDA declined to make Hahn available for an interview but pointed to comments this week in which he said he accidentally misquoted the figure in an effort to simplify the information for patients.
-He also denied that political pressure played any role in FDA’s decision on convalescent plasma.
+The FDA declined to make Hahn available for an interview but pointed to comments this week in which he said he accidentally misquoted the plasma survival figure in an effort to simplify information for patients.
+He also denied political pressure played any role in FDA’s decision on convalescent plasma.

 Dr. Jesse Goodman, FDA’s former chief scientist, said convalescent plasma probably met the bar for FDA emergency authorization, which merely requires that potential benefits outweigh risks.